 Fitch warns on Indian economy, need for reform

-Fitch said weak GDP data on Friday confirmed the slowdown in the economy, and recent reform proposals by the government, while potentially supportive of growth, would need time to work and face political risks in their implementation.
+Fitch further said that recent reform proposals, while potentially growth-supportive, need time to work and face political risks to their implementation.